wandji20/Grammar-checker/README.md

 $ git clone https://github.com/wandji20/ruby-linters-capstone
 ```

+2.  gem install strscan

-2. - Navigate to the project folder and paste a text in input/user1.txt
+3.  - Navigate to the project folder and paste a text in input/user1.txt
     - Run bin/linters.rb to get results of fouls committed on the console.
     - cd to spec folder and run rspec test_examples.rb to view test results.

 👤 **Author**